RahulJangid7779/EngiCon/homework.md

 diffrence between use all get
-write dummy auth middleware for admin write a dummy auth middleware for all user route except /user/login
+write dummy auth middleware for admin write a dummy auth middleware for all user route except /user/login error handling order of error handling is matter try and catch is the correct way of writing error